 No enoxaparin (Lovenox®) for 12 hours

-Diabetic medicines (oral and insulin) will need to be adjusted for the time you are not eating as normal.
+Diabetic medicines (oral and insulin) will need to be changed for the time you are not eating as normal.
 Please discuss this with your provider.

-No solid food after midnight the day of the exam.
+No solid food after midnight the morning of the study.
 You may drink clear liquids.

-Stop drinking liquids 4 hours before you arrive for your visit.
-You may take your medicines with sips of water up until 2 hours before your visit.
+Stop drinking liquids 4 hours before you arrive.
+You may take your medicines with sips of water up until 2 hours before you arrive.

-If you use CPAP or BiPAP for sleep apnea, please bring it with you.
-We may need your machine in order to sedate you safely.
+If you use a CPAP or BiPAP machine, please bring it with you.
+We may need it to sedate you safely.

-A nurse will teach you how to use the recording device, diary and answer your questions.
+A nurse will teach you how to use the device, diary and answer your questions.